eliasku/hotmem/README.md

 ## TODO:

 - More tests
-- NodeJS implementation
-- Types: I8, I16, U32, F64
+- Missing types: I8, I16, U32, F64
-- Java / CS implementation for hot/bytes view
+- C# / NodeJS implementation
 - General fallback for other dynamic targets (`macro` as well)
 - More documentation on BytesView / lock / unlock flow
 - Dox documentation